 They switched words like “he” and “she” to “them” and “they” in the city code.
 “Manholes” will be changed to “maintenance holes” and references to manmade will be changed to “artificial.”
 Council member Rigel Robinson, who was a 23-year-old recent graduate from the University of California, Berkeley, at the time, sponsored the ordinance, believing there is”power in language.”

 Is the Word “Manhole” Personally Attacking?

 Berkeley City Manager Dee William- Ridley wrote in a memorandum to the council, noting, “In recent years, broadening societal awareness of transgender and gender-nonconforming identities has brought to light the importance of non-binary gender inclusivity.”
-Terms such as sorority and fraternity will be changed to “collegiate Greek system residence.”
+Terms such as sorority and fraternity were changed to “collegiate Greek system residence.”
 Other terms include pregnant woman or women, which will be switched to pregnant employees and brother and sister will be switched to sibling.

 According to Code Publishing Company, the Berkeley Municipal Code contains mostly masculine pronouns and no gender-neutral language.
 The official city council report states, “The League of California Cities saw the need to develop a best practices guide for city officials and city staff related to new state laws, policies, and practices that promote inclusive workplaces.”